-- Collaborating with community groups and other organizations such as Food or Nutrition Policy Councils to improve food, nutrition, and physical activity environments to facilitate the adoption of healthier eating and physical activity behaviors among the low-income population; - Delivering technical assistance to a local corner or country store to create a designated healthy checkout lane.
-Other activities might include providing training to retailers on healthy foods to stock and strategies to encourage people to purchase and use such foods or partnering with other groups on a healthy food financing initiative; - Conducting health promotion efforts such as promoting use of a walking trail or selection of healthy foods from vending machines.
+- Collaborating with community groups and other organizations such as Food or Nutrition Policy Councils to improve food, nutrition, and physical activity environments to facilitate the adoption of healthier eating and physical activity behaviors among the low-income population. - Delivering technical assistance to a local corner or country store to create a designated healthy checkout lane.
+Other activities might include providing training to retailers on healthy foods to stock and strategies to encourage people to purchase and use such foods or partnering with other groups on a healthy food financing initiative.